alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

 ## Introduction {#introduction}

-Here I am discussing mostly the system supporting my basic workflow, mentioning some of alternative options along the way.
+Here I am discussing the system supporting my workflow, mentioning some of alternative options.
 It may or may not work for you, of course, but hopefully will provide some inputs to design your own IT "ecosystem".
 Here is a very general (and therefore, useless by itself) description of the relevant workflow:<br><br>

 {{< figure src="/ox-hugo/process.svg" >}}